spacetelescope/roman_tools/DEVELOPING.md

-# Developing the WFIRST Tools
+# Developing the WFIRST Tools (Outdated: now using Pandeia 1.2)

 ## Generating a WFIRST Pandeia data package